Risk Appetite Meaning

 Types of Risk Appetite

 It could vary in different scenarios or entities.
-Broadly, the risk accepting abilities are of the following nature:
+Broadly, the risk accepting abilities are the following:

 - Some organization are risk-averse or always plays in a safe zone in certain areas of business.
 For instance, big MNCs mostly doesn’t show any level of risk appetite for reputational loss.

-- Another option would be acceptance of risk but in a range of minimal to cautionary, where the management decides a point giving the best risk-reward ratio.
+- Another option would be acceptance of risk but in a range of minimal to exemplary, where the management decides a point giving the best risk-reward ratio.

 - In this option, the management tries all the options which could offer the most successful results and fall in the criteria of value to the organization.